appronto/Entity-cache-module/README.md

 # Entity Cache module

-When you have microflows that do a lot of retrieves of the same entity you can use this module to reduce the amount of database queries by storing them in the cache.
-The **Entity Cache module** support multiple entities but only stores one per type (like 1 systemsettings objec, 1 emailsettings object etc).
+When you have microflows that do a lot of retrieves of the same entity you can use this module to reduce the number of database queries by storing them in the cache.
+The **Entity Cache module** supports multiple entities but only stores one per type (like 1 systemsettings object, 1 emailsettings object etc).

 ## Performance